 HOW WAS FLOW CREATED?

 While teaching ballroom dance, Michael decided there must be a way to make dancing available and stimulating for everyone.
 The skills of dance are too valuable not to be so.
 His single focus was to discover dance as a language that is logical and amazing for everyone.
 Flow is the result of his research, the physical language that will change your life, starting on the dance floor.
 Learn more About Flow Studios and why we’re different »

 HOW OFTEN SHOULD I TRAIN?

 Becoming fluent in a language is building the language into your muscles and out of your mind.
 That’s when you can be creative and relish the moment.
 Muscle memory is developed through consistency and experience.
-We recommend at least one private session and one group class a week.
+We recommend at least one private lesson and one open class a week.
 If so, your progress will fly.

 SHOULD I LEARN WITH OR WITHOUT A PARTNER?